jamesology/Authorization/README.md

 Authorization
 =============

 An authorization engine of my very own.
-Because I felt like recreating the wheel.
+Because I felt like reinventing the wheel (badly?).